xbglowx/vault-kv-search/README.md

   `> vault-kv-search --search=path secret/ sshkeys`

+- Search all mounted KV secret engines.
+Since this requires listing all mounts, the operator must have proper permissions to do so.

+  `> vault-kv-search example.com`

 - To display the secrets, and not only the vault path, use the `--showsecrets` parameter.